fagan2888/APIs-MicroData-For-Macroeconomists/README.md

 The first uses the BEAs API feature (here: http://www.bea.gov/API/).
 The code ''bea_api_example.py'' has several examples using the bea api.
 The most interesting is the pulling of the county level data (e.g. population and per-capita income).
 Side note: this data turns out to be far richer than I thought.

 The second example uses the Census API feature (here: http://www.census.gov/developers/).
 The code uses the census packuge and then works through some examples pulling data at fine, detailed levels of geography.

+The BEA example builds off of and extendes the @NYUDataBootcamp project notebooks on APIs which are another usefull resource.